Usage Tips:

 Sample Output:

-# Add Winrm
+TO-DO# Add Winrm

 add_user_to_group <NEW_USER> 'Remote Management Users'